The Answer: To Ease Their Way

 being involved for one year, stayed for seven, and ended up chairing the board of the organization.

-As a CASA, for almost 15 years I was an agent in court cases protecting abused and neglected children in Multnomah County.
-It was remarkably effective work, but the reality
+As a CASA, for almost 15 years I was an agent in court cases advocating for abused and neglected children in Multnomah County and strongly affecting the outcome of cases.

-assigned tougher and tougher cases.
-In the end, as one of the most senior CASAs, I was appointed to two heart-breaker cases that offered no possible win for the children.
-Those two setbacks were so disturbing I decided to move on and
+In the end, as one of the most senior CASAs I was appointed to two heart-breaker cases that offered no possible win for the children.

-volunteer at the other end of the age spectrum.
+Those two setbacks were so disturbing I decided to move on and volunteer at the other end of the age spectrum.

-Meals on Wheels in 2013 and I still really enjoy delivering meals to shut-ins and those
+I began driving routes for Meals on Wheels in 2013 and I still really enjoy delivering meals to shut-ins and those

 in our community with serious disabilities or who are living in deep poverty.
-It's vitally important work and
+It's vitally important work and the Meals operation is remarkably complex and beneficial.

-in it for as long as I am able.
+I'll be involved in it for as long as I am able.

 In 2015 your grandmother and I became Long Term Care Ombudsmen (LTCO)